 - Replace Sitemap

-Which site are more prone to be attacked?
+Which sites are more prone to be attacked?

-These Days, Japanese spam hack issues are causing many problems with websites which are ranked on some keywords.
+These Days, Japanese spam hack issues are causing many problems with websites ranked on some keywords.
 Many of us have faced this issue and are still finding the correct way to eliminate those errors.
 Some of us have seen product listing keywords that will show in the SERPs and redirect to your website.
 In technical terms, it is called “cloaking”.
-The live content you have on the site and the content that GoogleBots crawl from your website are different, resulting in a penalty to your website which is also called negative seo.
+The live content you have on the site and the content that GoogleBot crawl from your website is different, resulting in a penalty to your website, also called negative SEO.

-Perhaps, it might be a proper website hack attempt or may be malware.
+Perhaps, it might be a proper web design hack attempt or malware.
 Before concluding it, you might need a proper website checkup to help you to understand the root cause.

-Most people till date try to use various techniques to resolve this hacking problem.
-After they tried every step and research, they think outsourcing this problem to a cyber security agency is one of the solutions or another could be creating a new website from scratch.
-However, WordPress website owners now don’t have to worry about removing the malware from their server (hosting) themselves.
+Most people to date try to use various techniques to resolve this hacking problem.
+After they have tried every step and research, they think outsourcing this problem to a cyber security agency is one of the solutions, or another could be creating a new website from scratch.
+However, WordPress website owners don’t have to worry about removing malware from their servers (hosting).
 Following these simple approved steps will enable you to remove all Malware within 10 minutes:

-Step # 1: Install a plugin, “WordFence”, in your WordPress Website
+Step # 1: Install a plugin, “WordFence”, on your WordPress Website

-Step # 2: On the left side of the dashboard of the admin panel, hover over to WordFence and click “Scan”.
+Step # 2: On the left side of the admin panel dashboard, hover over to WordFence and click “Scan”.

 Step # 3: Now click “Start New Scan”.

-Step # 4: After the scan is completed, take a look at the list of the infected and injected files and scripts.
+Step # 4: After the scan is completed, look at the infected and injected files and scripts list.

-Step # 5: For each scanned result, it will give you the option to compare the existing file with the original file before attack.
+Step # 5: Each scanned result will allow you to compare the existing file with the original file before the attack.